Tracardi/tracardi-api/manual/en/docs/profiles/profile_merging.md

 = ["Bill", "Whiliam"].

 The linked profiles are given the new ID and a new profile record is created.
-The merged profile is saved in the database and the remaining profiles are marked with `mergedWith` field equal to the id of the newly created merged profile.
+The merged profile is saved in the database and the remaining profiles are marked with `metadata.merged_with` field equal to the id of the newly created merged profile.

 Then the javascript code on the device saves the id of the merged profile in local database.